Last Updated on

 On the downside, too much power when paired with the wrong hardware can sound spacey.
 Your amplifier needs to have the same power rating as your speakers.
 Else you're just wasting money on extra power that you can't utilize.

 To sum it up: Higher wattage is better, but only when the rest of your equipment can handle it.
 Else, a lower watt monitor is fine - and cheaper.

 Studio monitors can be broadly divided into two categories: active and passive.

 Active studio monitors

 Active studio monitors have built in power and amplifier (though you should still plug in your own amp/audio interface).
 They are also called “powered” speakers.

-Most monitors sold in the under $200 range are active.
+Most monitors of the best studio monitors under $200 are active.
 Since they have built-in power, you can simply plug them in and start playing.
 You don’t have to worry about matching the speakers to the right amp.

 I recommend most beginners to get active studio monitors.
 It will save you money and requires less technical know-how to use.